Madsn/framework-testing/README.md

 - Generator
   - The entity generator pretty much solved steps 2-4 for me with code generation

+Autoreloading of backend code doesn't seem to work out of the box - at least not for Java 8, but autoreload of angular is setup just fine with grunt.

 ### Grails

+Excellent autoreloading for changes on views out of the box.

 ### Play